jpask1392/dev-portfolio/README.md

 ```
 npm run start:dev
 ```
-	- This will run webpack-dev-server with the watch flag for automatic reloading when files are saved.
+This will run webpack-dev-server with the watch flag for automatic reloading when files are saved.
 Note that the dev server will be running on port 9000 with a proxy set up to port 3000 so that everything can run from the same place.
-* enter localhost:3000 into your chosen browser to view the project

 ## Code quality